rvi/craftar-example-ios/README.md

 catchoom-sdk-ios
 ================

-Catchoom SDK and example apps for iOS
+Catchoom mobile sdk and example apps for iOS